alexmihalascu/alexmihalascu/README.md

 ## 🚀 Fun Facts

-- 🕹️ I love tactical shooters & open-world games
+- ☕ Coffee and code are my perfect combo
-- 🧩 Always looking for ways to automate boring stuff
+- 🧩 Always exploring new tech and building personal projects
-- ☕ Coffee + code = ❤️
+- 🌍 I believe technology should make life simpler and more fun

 ---